Many people are affected by sleep disorders.

 How does melatonin work?

-Melatonin works in concert with your body's circadian rhythm.
+Melatonin works with your body's circadian rhythm .

-In simple terms, the circadian rhythm is your body's internal clock.
-They know when it's time to sleep, wake up, and eat.
+In simple words, circadian rhythm is your body's internal clock.
+They know when it's time to sleep, wake up and eat.

-Melatonin levels rise in your body when it's dark outside, signaling your body that it's time to sleep ( 7 ).
+Melatonin levels increase in your body when it is dark outside, signaling your body that it is time to sleep ( 7 ).

 SUMMARY